Saint Louis University Career Services has many resources available for you to use during your job search process, both

 Handshake is your comprehensive resource for all things Career Services.
 Find job and internship postings, information about career fairs and other events, sign up for on-campus interviews, view sample resumes and cover letters and more.

-Career Services can support you in the development of your job application materials.
+Career Services can support you in the development of your job or internship application materials.
 These services include document critiques, sample documents and electronic document storage via Handshake.

 In-person document critiques can be done Monday through Friday from 1 - 2 p.m. in our office.
 You can also upload your documents to Handshake and have them reviewed online.
 Resumes, Cover Letters, and other documents can take up to 3 business days to be reviewed by Career Services.